Next to naming your store…

 advertising it is just about the hardest thing to do.

+So don’t underestimate the incredible power of taglines.
 A tagline, also called an advertising slogan, is a valuable marketing tool for your retail shop.
 What is a tagline?
 It’s a 5-6 word statement encapsulating what your shop is about.
-It should be succinct, and every word should count.
+It should be succinct and every word should count.
 You can use a tagline on your business card, letterhead, your signage, internet marketing, your email signature… anywhere people might encounter your business for the first time.

 There’s a natural cynicism that often arises when talking about taglines.
 Like ‘mission statements’ and other marketing concepts, they can often be empty rhetoric.
-But a strong, genuine sense of mission can be helpful to check individual choices and bigger projects against the broader ultimate goal of your business.
+But a strong, genuine sense of mission can be helpful to pair individual choices with the broader ultimate goal of your business.